Need to manually upgrade Backup Exec from a previous version.

 HKLM | Software | Symantec | Backup Exec for Windows | Backup Exec | "VersionNumber" | Install

 HKLM | Software | Veritas | Backup Exec for Windows | Backup Exec | "VersionNumber" | Install

 7b.
 Modify the value of "Upgrade" to 1.

 (Create as a Dword if it is not present)

 7c.
-Modify the value of "Upgrade Version" to the version of the DB being imported from.
+Modify the value of "Upgrade Version" to the version of the database DB being imported or migrated from.
 See chart.

-(Create as a String value if not present)
+Note: (Create as a STRING value "Upgrade Version" if not present in the registry)

 Please refer the following Table while setting the value for Upgrade version Key.